CartoDB/carto-selfhosted-helm/README.md

 This repository contains the [Kubernetes Helm](https://github.com/helm/helm) chart files for CARTO Platform.
 Run CARTO Self Hosted in your own cloud infrastructure.

+To be able to run CARTO Self Hosted you need to have a license.
+[Contact CARTO](https://carto.com/request-live-demo/) to get one.

 If you are looking for another installation method, please refer to [carto-selfhosted repository](https://github.com/CartoDB/carto-selfhosted).

 ## Installation